Does earning a CNL master's degree make me a nurse practitioner?

 As a graduate student, you are eligible for scholarships administered directly by the School of Nursing.
 We will email the financial aid applications to those who are offered admission.
 All applicants are encouraged to fill out the FAFSA and have their FAFSA information sent to the University Office of Student Financial Services.

 Is there an admissions deposit?

 Yes, there is a deposit of $250 that you will pay when you accept the offer of admission.
 It will be applied to your tuition when you enroll in courses.

 Is it possible to defer entry to the CNL program?

-No. Students who are unable to attend for the term of admission are asked to reapply.
+No. Students who cannot attend for the term of admission are asked to reapply.